avasdao/nexajs/web/src/pages/packages.md

 ---

-There are currently 33 packages that make up the full NexaJS suite.
+There are currently 33 packages that make up the full NEXA.js suite.

 ### Address